Like any other 3D platform, cove.tool has it's own toolset and workflow. Below is a step-by-step breakdown of each capability.

 We have arrived at the Daylight Page!

-cove.tool's 3D visualization page includes 4 major features.
-The sDA daylight-map, the ASE glare-map, a point-in-time shadow tool, and site context.
+cove.tool's 3D visualization page includes 5 major features.
+The sDA daylight-map, the ASE glare-map, a point-in-time shadow tool, radiation-map, and site context.
 This article will focus on navigating these tools using the 3D interface.
-For assumptions and methodology for each simulation please click the respective hyperlinks article to learn more.
+For assumptions and methodology for each simulation please click the respective article hyperlinks to learn more.

 NAVIGATING THE INTERFACE